Erkapos/Albatech-Test/README.md

 additional task includes
 - fixed navbar
-- create login and profile page
+- create login (with credential : eve.holt@reqres.in / bebas) and profile page
 - create functioning authorization mechanism

 # How to use